ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-get-attribute-value-from-list.md

 10: GETOBJVALUE CHILD:StateChanges ATTRIB:UpdateUser
 ```

-This is incorrect expression.
+This is an incorrect expression.

 The right expression would be to filter the child list and then get the first element of the list.

-This is an example filtering:
+**Example:**

 ```
 10 GETOBJVALUE EXP:20 ATTRIB:UpdateUser